The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

+where $\delta$ denotes the connecting homomorphism in the long exact sequence in cohomology of the triple $(X\times I, \partial(X\times I),(\partial X\times I)\cup X\times\{1\})$ and $j$ denotes the inclusion map of pairs One may readily verify that the maps $\delta$ and $j_*$ are isomorphisms by considering the other two adjacent terms in the long exact sequence and excision, respectively.
+Commutativity can be obtained using the correct version of naturality of relative cap product.
+The proof is finished by noting that $\varpi=\delta\circ (j_*)^{-1}$, since this is precisely the map that induces the (reduced) suspension isomorphism of pairs. \end{proof}

-\begin{remark} It will often be useful for us to think of $\cs(f)$ instead as the element In the rest of this paper, we will reserve the symbol $\varpi$ to always mean the isomorphism given in \Cref{eq:varpi} so that is clear when we are going between these two elements. \end{remark}
+\begin{rmk} It will often be useful for us to think of $\cs(f)$ instead as the element In the rest of this paper, we will reserve the symbol $\varpi$ to always mean the isomorphism given in (\ref{eq:varpi}) so that is clear when we are going between these two elements. \end{rmk}